zulucmd/zulu/shell_completions.md

 ```
 ### Bash legacy dynamic completions

-For backward compatibility, Cobra still supports its bash legacy dynamic completion solution.
+For backward compatibility, Zulu still supports its bash legacy dynamic completion solution.
 Please refer to [Bash Completions](bash_completions.md) for details.

 ### Bash completion V2

-Cobra provides two versions for bash completion.
+Zulu provides two versions for bash completion.
 The original bash completion (which started it all!) can be used by calling
 `GenBashCompletion()` or `GenBashCompletionFile()`.

 A new V2 bash completion version is also available.
 This version can be used by calling `GenBashCompletionV2()` or